-Any person(s) having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any elected member, are considered key management personnel.

-ii.
-Other Related Parties
+Any person(s) having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any elected member, are considered key management ii.
+Other Related Parties iii.
+Entities subject to significant influence by the City

-An associate person of KMP was employed by the City under normal employement terms and conditions.
+An associate person of KMP was employed by the City under normal employement terms